 Paracetamol/Acetaminophen along with relieving fever also helps in controlling problems associated with cold such as headache and earache associated with cold.
-However, it does help relieve stuffy nose and cough for which doctor’s advice is required.
+It also helps relieve stuffy nose and cough but should only be used after doctor’s advice.

 Q. Does Paracetamol/Acetaminophen make babies sleepy?

-No, Paracetamol/Acetaminophen does not make babies sleepy, contrary to the common belief.
+No, contrary to the common belief Paracetamol/Acetaminophen does not make babies sleepy.